logo Calflora, a 501c3 non-profit

 Photos on iNaturalist

 [NPS] Introduction: Spiny plumeless thistle (Carduus acanthoides) is found in the Northeast, the Midwest, and many western states, except Oregon, Nevada, Utah, and Arizona.
-It is native to Europe and was first discovered in the United States in Camden, New Jersey, in 1878. (contributed by Jessica Johnston)
+It is native to Europe and was first discovered in the United States in Camden, New Jersey, in 1878. (link added by Jessica Johnston)

 Suggested Citation